iFredLouzada/USBTesla/README.md

 <p>Just run the following command from your Pi</p>
 <code>bash -c "$(curl -fsSL https://raw.githubusercontent.com/iFredLouzada/USBTesla/main/USBTesla_setup.sh)"</code>

-<h2>Power On and Connect to the Raspberry Pi</h2>

-<p>Once you've finished with the Raspberry Pi Imager, gently remove the MicroSD card from your computer and slot it into your Pi Zero.
-It's like inserting the key to a treasure chest!
-<p>Connect to Power and Data: Now, grab a USB power and data cable.
-For now, we're connecting it to your computer, not your Tesla.
-We're just getting warmed up!

-<h3>Choosing the Right Port</h3>
-<p>Take a closer look at your Pi Zero.
-You'll notice it flaunts two micro USB ports.
-One is labeled 'PWR' and the other 'USB'.

-<p>PWR Port: This one's a one-trick pony – it only provides power.
-<p>USB Port: This is your star player.
-It's a dual-threat, offering both POWER and DATA capabilities.
-Make sure your cable is up for the task – it needs to handle both power and data.

-<h3>Connecting to Your Raspberry Pi</h3>

-<p>Remember the hostname you set in the Raspberry Pi Imager?
-It's showtime for 'USBTesla' (or whatever creative name you chose).</p>
-<p>ping usbtesla.local</p>

-<p>Replace 'usbtesla' with your hostname if you chose a different one.
-For example, ping modelx.local for the hostname 'modelx'.</p>
-<p>Note the IP Address: If the stars align and your network is feeling friendly, the command will return an IP address, something like 192.168.0.121.
-Jot this down; it's your golden key.</p>
-<p><b>NOTE: Give enough time after plugin in your Raspberry Pi for it to boot.
-The first time, this process might take 5-10 minutes.
-Only proceed when the ping command is succesful</b></p>

-<p>Remote Connection Time: Still in your command prompt or terminal, it's time to remotely connect to your Pi.
-Use the following command:</p>

-<code>ssh pi@usbtesla.local</code>

-<p>Success: If all goes well, you'll be greeted by the welcoming text of your Raspberry Pi's command line.
-You're in!</p>
-<p></p>
-<p>Just run the following command from your Pi</p>
-<code>bash -c "$(curl -fsSL https://raw.githubusercontent.com/iFredLouzada/USBTesla/main/USBTesla_setup.sh)"</code>

 <h2>Credits:</h2>

 <p>FileBrowser is a simple, easy to use web interface for file management. https://github.com/filebrowser/filebrowser</p>